peteseta/physics-ia/main.typ

 // briefly comment on graph: clear peak at 0.29m Graphing the processed data, there is a clear peak at the data point (0.29, 983.97), while every other data point has a y-value around 655Hz ± 1Hz.
-The error bars are quite large, around ±30–50Hz, however this does not impair the clear peak at 0.29m.
+The error bars are quite large, around ±30–50Hz, however, this does not impair the clear peak at 0.29m.

 // comment on error bars - quite large but still acceptable and shows the peak at 29.

-The graph cannot be linearized within the scope of the IA due to requiring Taylor series approximations.
+The graph cannot be linearized within the scope of the IA due to requiring Taylor series approximations #r.taylor.
 Therefore, the data will be compared to the theoretical simulation data, to which a Gaussian function is fitted.

 == Comparison with Theoretical Data
 Using the process outlined in @background_information, the theoretical harmonic